-In the 2021-22 season, He will be in the ensemble of Lyric Opera of Chicago's production of Macbeth.
-He then will perform Father in Ragtime, in a company debut with Music Theater Works.
+During the 2021-22 season, He was in the ensemble of Lyric Opera of Chicago's production of Macbeth.
+He then played Father in Ragtime, in a company debut with Music Theater Works.
 He was also the understudy for Man #1 in My Way: A Musical Tribute to Frank Sinatra at Metropolis Performing Arts Center in Arlington Heights.
 In December, he was a Featured Artist as part of St. Petersburg Opera's Holiday Sparkle series of concerts.
 In April, he sang the roles of Der Gendarme, and Der Direktor in the American Premiere of Erich Korngold's rarely heard Die Kathrin, at the University of Chicago with Chicago Folks Operetta.
 He also performed for the first time with Grant Park Music Festival and the Ravinia Festival.

 For the 2019-20 season, Brian performed the role of the Wolf in Pinocchio at St. Petersburg Opera.
 He then made his Chicagoland stage debut with Citadel Theatre, reprising his role as El Gallo.
 He was also featured as a soloist with the Chicago-based CHAI Collaborative Ensemble, in a program entitled Beethoven's Ghost.
 Due to the COVID-19 pandemic, productions of Götterdämmerung (Ensemble) at Lyric Opera of Chicago, La fille du régiment (Hortensius) at St. Petersburg Opera, and Fairytale at the Grand Hotel (Albert) with Chicago Folks Operetta were all cancelled.